edtechhub/zotzen-cli/README.md

 If there is

-- no DOI
+- no DOI in the Zotero item
-- AND the zenodo item with key 567 exists, then the items as linked, i.e., the DOI derived from teh zenodo item key 567 is added to the zotero item.
+- AND the zenodo item with key 567 exists,
+- AND the zenodo item does not link to a different Zotero item

+then: the items as linked, i.e., the DOI derived from the zenodo item key 567 is added to the zotero item.
+The Zotero item id is added to the Zenodo item as above.

 ### Sync metadata from zotero to zenodo